joelsleeba/joelsleeba.github.io/content/posts/Outdated Softwares, Code Repositories and SSH Keys/index.md

 ## USB Stick and LUKS
 It took me 2, 3 days to try something new.
 I had lost my heart on the project.
 I was pulling Ashish's code repo to my USB stick and editing it connecting to the lab computer.
 I couldn't put my SSH keys in the USB stick, it would've been an easy meal for anyone who gets hands on it.
 The idea of having a lot of unpushed commits and the need to connect my USB stick into the public USB ports with no safety was itching the back of my head.

-So I decided to put a condom on it.
+So I decided to secure it.
 [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup "A Linux disk encription software") encryption was my buddy.
 Without wasting a moment I started formatting my USB stick with LUKS encryption.
 But the Ubuntu System in the computer lab couldn't format the USB stick.
 It needed [_cryptsetup_](https://Linux.die.net/man/8/cryptsetup "Linux programme which takes care of LUKS encryption") to be installed along with [_sudo_](https://en.wikipedia.org/wiki/Sudo "The wet dream of every Linux haxxer") privilege.
 Which I didn't have.

 ## An idea of disposable SSH keys